tekartik/sqflite/doc/opening_db.md

 ```
 ### Migration

-`onCreate`, `onUpdate`, `onDowngrade` is called if a `version` is specified.
-If the database does
+`onCreate`, `onUpgrade`, and `onDowngrade` are called when a `version` is
+specified.
+If the database does not exist, `onCreate` is called.
+If `onCreate`
+is not defined, `onUpgrade` is called instead with `oldVersion` having value 0.
+If the database exists and the new version is higher than the current version,
-not exist, `onCreate` is called.
-If the new version requested is higher, `onUpdate` is called, otherwise
+`onUpgrade` is called.
+Inversely, if the new version is lower than the current
-(try to avoid this by always incrementing the database version), `onDowngrade` is called.
-For this
+version, `onDowngrade` is called.
+Try to avoid this by always incrementing the
-later case, a special `onDowngradeDatabaseDelete` callback exist that will simply delete the database
+database version.
+For the downgrade case, a special `onDowngradeDatabaseDelete`
+callback exist that will simply delete the database and call `onCreate` to
-and call `onCreate` to create it.
+create it.

 These 3 callbacks are called within a transaction just before the version is set on the database.